ctxcommunity/cvad/roles/install_license_iso/README.md

 Possible Values are:
-  1912 LTSR CU2   (default) : This will install the 1912 LTSR CU2 version of the Citrix License Server 2012                      : This will install the 2012 version of the Citrix License Server
+  1912 LTSR CU2   (default) : This will install the 1912 LTSR CU2 version of the Citrix License Server 2012                      : This will install the 2012 version of the Citrix License Server 2103                      : This will install the 2103 version of the Citrix License Server

 The cvad_license_iso_location variable aggregates the smb_location with the folder location of the .iso file including the variable cvad_license_version as part of the folder location.
 The cvad_license_iso_location